Best daily deals

 Ryan Haines / Android Authority

-Google and Samsung have taken somewhat opposing angles to under-the-hood hardware changes this generation, at least in terms of raw compute power.
+In terms of raw compute power, Google and Samsung have taken somewhat opposing angles to under-the-hood hardware changes this generation.

-As we’ve come to expect from Samsung every year for the past decade, the Galaxy S22 Plus includes 2022’s latest and greatest Snapdragon 8 Gen 1 or Exynos 2200 chipset, depending on the region.
-The Tensor G2 in the Pixel 7 Pro, meanwhile, only offers incremental improvements over the original Tensor SoC.
+As we’ve come to expect from Samsung every year for the past decade, the Galaxy S22 Plus includes 2022’s Snapdragon 8 Gen 1 or Exynos 2200 chipset, depending on the region.
+Meanwhile, the Tensor G2 in the Pixel 7 Pro only offers incremental improvements over the original Tensor SoC.
 Google claimed a 20% better efficiency result, but our review concluded that the Pixel 7 Pro runs warm under pressure and scores below other 2022 flagship chips.

 Google's in-house Tensor G2 chip continues to prioritize AI performance over raw compute horsepower.

-Having said that, Google’s primary priority is the Tensor Processing Unit (TPU), which got significantly improved this generation.
-The TPU handles AI-based workloads like real-time dictation and translation and is also responsible for the Pixel’s signature computational photography features like Face Unblur.
-If those features are important to you, the Tensor G2 may offer tangible benefits over Samsung’s choice of chips.
+Having said that, Google’s primary priority is the Tensor Processing Unit (TPU), which has significantly improved this generation.
+The TPU handles AI-based workloads like real-time dictation and translation and is responsible for the Pixel’s signature computational photography features like Face Unblur.
+If those features are important to you, the Tensor G2 may offer tangible benefits over the S22’s choice of chips.
+Having said that, Samsung may roll out Galaxy AI features to older smartphones including the S22 family with future software updates.

 pixel 7 pro vs galaxy s22 plus ports